VMBlakelock/bouquetnblooms/README.md

 The website owner would like users of the website to:
 -  Interact with the site.
 -  Enjoy the site.
--  Find the site easy to register to and purchase a subscription.
+-  Find the site easy to register to and purchase products.

 The website owner would like the website design to:
 - be clean and crisp with visuals that are minimal and of soft colours yet with a striking bold balance.